huidr/notes/fundamentals.md

   # grades = {'algorithms':'A', 'topology':'B', 'electrodynamics':'A'}
   ```

-### Parameters list
+### Parameter list

-One can specify only positional arguments, standard (either positional or keyword) and only keyword argumements in the parameters list.
-The general form of the parameters list look something like this:
+One can specify only positional arguments, standard (either positional or keyword) and only keyword argumements in the parameter list.
+The general form of the parameter list look something like this:

 ```
   def f(pos_only, /, pos_or_kw, *, kw_only)